NASA: Interplanetary exploration and space science

-Launched in the 1990s and early 2000s, the Great Observatories program are among NASA's most powerful telescopes.
-The Hubble Space Telescope was launched in 1990 on STS-31 from the Discovery and could view galaxies 15 billion light years away.
-A major defect in the telescope's mirror could have crippled the program, had NASA not used computer enhancement to compensate for the imperfection and launched five Space Shuttle servicing flights to replace the damaged components.
-The Compton Gamma Ray Observatory was launched from the Atlantis on STS-37 in 1991, discovering a possible source of antimatter at the center of the Milky Way and observing that the majority of gamma-ray bursts occur outside of the Milky Way galaxy.
-The Chandra X-ray Observatory was launched from the Columbia on STS-93 in 1999, observing black holes, quasars, supernova, and dark matter.
-It provided critical observations on the Sagittarius A* black hole at the center of the Milky Way galaxy and the separation of dark and regular matter during galactic collisions.
-Finally, the Spitzer Space Telescope is an infrared telescope launched in 2003 from a Delta II rocket.
-It is in a trailing orbit around the Sun, following the Earth and discovered the existence of brown dwarf stars.
+Launched primarily in the 1990s and early 2000s, the Great Observatories program comprises some of NASA's most powerful astrophysical tools.
+The Hubble Space Telescope was launched in 1990 via Discovery on STS-31 and proved capable of viewing galaxies 15 billion light-years away.
+Although a major manufacturing defect in the telescope's primary mirror threatened to cripple the mission, NASA initially compensated using computer enhancement and later flew five Space Shuttle servicing missions to install corrective optics and upgrade components.
+The Compton Gamma Ray Observatory was launched by Atlantis on STS-37 in 1991, identifying a possible source of antimatter at the center of the Milky Way and confirming that the majority of gamma-ray bursts occur outside our galaxy.
+The Chandra X-ray Observatory was deployed from Columbia on STS-93 in 1999, studying black holes, quasars, supernovae, and dark matter.
+It provided critical observations of the Sagittarius A* black hole at the center of the Milky Way and observed the separation of dark and regular matter during galactic collisions.
+Finally, the Spitzer Space Telescope, an infrared observatory, launched in 2003 on a Delta II rocket.
+Placed in an Earth-trailing orbit around the Sun, it contributed to the discovery and study of brown dwarfs and exoplanets.

-Other telescopes, such as the Cosmic Background Explorer and the Wilkinson Microwave Anisotropy Probe, provided evidence to support the Big Bang.
-The James Webb Space Telescope, named after the NASA administrator who lead the Apollo program, is an infrared observatory launched in 2021.
-The James Webb Space Telescope is a direct successor to the Hubble Space Telescope, intended to observe the formation of the first galaxies.
-Other space telescopes include the Kepler space telescope, launched in 2009 to identify planets orbiting extrasolar stars that may be Terran and possibly harbor life.
-The first exoplanet that the Kepler space telescope confirmed was Kepler-22b, orbiting within the habitable zone of its star.
+Other telescopes, such as the Cosmic Background Explorer and the Wilkinson Microwave Anisotropy Probe, gathered robust evidence supporting the Big Bang theory.
+The James Webb Space Telescope, named after the NASA administrator who led the Apollo program, is a sophisticated infrared observatory launched in 2021.
+Designed as a direct successor to Hubble, it is optimized to observe the formation of the first galaxies in the universe.
+Further initiatives include the Kepler space telescope, launched in 2009 to identify exoplanets that may be potentially habitable.
+Kepler notably confirmed Kepler-22b, its first discovery orbiting within the habitable zone of its host star.

-NASA also launched a number of different satellites to study Earth, such as Television Infrared Observation Satellite (TIROS) in 1960, which was the first weather satellite.
-NASA and the United States Weather Bureau cooperated on future TIROS and the second generation Nimbus program of weather satellites.
-It also worked with the Environmental Science Services Administration on a series of weather satellites and the agency launched its experimental Applications Technology Satellites into geosynchronous orbit.
-NASA's first dedicated Earth observation satellite, Landsat, was launched in 1972.
-This led to NASA and the National Oceanic and Atmospheric Administration jointly developing the Geostationary Operational Environmental Satellite and discovering Ozone depletion.
+NASA has also launched numerous satellites dedicated to studying Earth, including the Television Infrared Observation Satellite (TIROS) in 1960, which operated as the first weather satellite.
+NASA collaborated closely with the US Weather Bureau on subsequent TIROS missions and the second-generation Nimbus program.
+It expanded its Earth science portfolio through partnerships with the Environmental Science Services Administration and by fielding experimental Applications Technology Satellites in geosynchronous orbit.
+NASA's first dedicated Earth observation satellite, Landsat, launched in 1972.
+This long-standing focus ultimately led to NASA and the National Oceanic and Atmospheric Administration jointly developing the Geostationary Operational Environmental Satellite network and contributing to the global discovery of ozone depletion.